 The complex is commonly known as ‘The main Tibetan temple’, situated on the Temple Road in Mcleodganj.

 If planned well in advance, travelers can schedule their bookings to attend a teaching session by HH Dalai Lama himself!
 Here is the link to his schedule.
 To attend Dalai Lama’s session you will need to register at the Tibetan Branch Security Office in Mcleodganj for a nominal fee of Rs.
 10, if you are an Indian citizen, and carry a photo ID.

 The discourse is usually in Tibetan language, so you will either need a translator sitting next to you or the translated version is provided via FM radio, you need to carry one.
 Seating is strictly on the first-come, first-serve basis.
 The process is mostly hassle-free.
 Detailed guidelines for attending Dalai Lama’s session are available on his official website.

 Other Things to do

-In case, your visit does not coincide with Dalai Lama’s sessions you may still soak in the serenity offered by the place, interact with the monks and learn about their culture.
+In case your visit does not coincide with Dalai Lama’s sessions, you may still soak in the serenity offered by the place, interact with the monks, and learn about their culture.
 The fluttering prayer flags have a unique sound and make you feel good by its aura.
-A simple ritualistic walk around the complex would give you insights about the uncomplicated lifestyle of the Dalai Lama.
+A simple ceremonial walk around the complex would give you insights about the uncomplicated lifestyle of the Dalai Lama.

-This one is the personal monastery of the present Dalai Lama and considered as one of the most divine places in the world.
+This one is the personal monastery of the present Dalai Lama and considered as one of the perfect places in the world.
 Originally established by the second Dalai Lama in Tibet, Namgyal was re-established by the 14th Dalai Lama in Dharamshala after his exile from Tibet.